balqeesalkhatib/MERAKI_Academy_Project_4/Project 4 Starter Code/readme.md

 ## 🧐 About <a name = "about"></a>

-Write about 1-2 paragraphs describing the purpose of your project.
+ Are you looking for an app combines between item exchange  and E-commerce? we provide an excellent app that goal to enhance the community awareness by exchange goods instead of discarding them.
+The exch is the greatest and most accurate application to do this for you.
+It helps you to exchange old goods.
+Exchange useless things you have with what ever you want, remember things that you think are useless, others deem valuable.

-Ex.
-Are you looking for a quick and easy way to action, action, and action?
-The **(name of application)** is the greatest and most accurate application to do this for you.
-It helps you to **(list of activities)**.
-The **(name of application)** provides a simple design to ensure having the best user experience.
+ The Exchange zone provides a simple design to ensure having the best user experience.

 ## 🏁 Getting Started <a name = "getting_started"></a>